inspec/train-winrm/README.md

 ### host

 Required `String`.
-The hostname or IP address to connect to.
+The hostname or IP address used for connection.

 #### port